lijikun/my-customized-linux-setup/README.md

 * Connect to the Internet.

 * Partition the storage devices on which the OS is to be installed with e.g. `parted` or `cgdisk`.
-Create filesystems with `mkfs`.
+Set up LVM, LUKS, RAID, etc now.
+Then format the partitions or logical volumes with `mkfs`.

 * Mount the root partition.
 Create mountpoints for other partitions (e.g. `/boot`, `/boot/efi`, `/home`) and mount them if needed.